 For many, iTunes is the first choice for managing your music on your computer.
 Google is aware of this little tid-bit and provides you with a direct way for you to sync your music and other media files on your Android device and Google Play Music with your iTunes Library.
-Today, we’ll show you how we will show you how you can easily transfer iTunes to your Android!
+Today, we’ll show you how we will show you how to get iTunes music onto Android.

 Music in the cloud, music on your device